apideck-libraries/portman/examples/testsuite-contract-tests/readme.md

 ```

-The result will be that initial OpenApi file, with all request and response details will be used to generate the specific tests.
+The result will be that initial OpenAPI file, with all request and response details will be used to generate the specific tests.
 Per Postman request, you can find the specific tests in the "Tests" tab in the Postman application.

 file: examples/testsuite-contract-tests/crm.postman.json >>